You decided to work in an investment bank.

 You actually have two options.

-Aside from being a VP, you can also move into non-banking institutions in a finance executive role.
+Aside from being a Vice President, you can also move into non-banking institutions in a finance executive role.
 There are also exit opportunities at buy-side entities such as hedge funds.

 But, if you’re the type who wants to be an executive at a big bank, then, the next section is for you.

-Once you become a VP, you’ll feel that your hard work as an analyst an associate had already paid off.
+Once you become a Vice President, you’ll feel that your hard work as an investment banking analyst and an investment banking associate had already paid off.

 Tasks will become more interesting.